agarciadom/mdenet-mde-ci-tutorial/slides/mde-ci-slides.md

 ## Epsilon CI Docker image

 * As part of an MDENet commissioning fund project, we created a [Docker image](https://gitlab.com/committed-consulting/mde-devops/epsilon-ci-container) of a headless Eclipse with [Epsilon](https://eclipse.org/epsilon) preinstalled in it
-* The image is directly usable from Gitlab, and we have created a [GitHub Action](https://github.com/committed-consulting/epsilon-ci-action) to run it from GitLab
+* The image is directly usable from GitLab, and we have created a [GitHub Action](https://github.com/committed-consulting/epsilon-ci-action) to run it from GitHub
 * The `Dockerfile` is based on standard update sites and features: easier than Eclipse products (see [recent PR](https://gitlab.com/committed-consulting/mde-devops/epsilon-ci-container/-/merge_requests/6) adding YAML/JSON for Epsilon)

 ## Ant buildfile